Frederic Farrar: Family

 The first eight were born at Harrow; the last two were born at Marlborough.

 The second daughter, Hilda, was married in 1881 to John Stafford Northcote, vicar of St Andrew's, Westminster.
 John was the third son of Sir Stafford Northcote, 1st Baronet (later created the 1st Earl of Iddesleigh); John and Hilda's son Henry (1901–1970) succeeded as the 3rd Earl of Iddesleigh in 1927.

 Farrar allowed his third daughter, Maud, to become engaged to Henry Montgomery at 14 and marry at 16, the marriage taking place in 1881.
 The then Canon Farrar was Rector of St Margaret's, Westminster at the time, and Montgomery was the curate.
 Montgomery went on to become Bishop of Tasmania.
-Henry and Maud's children included Field Marshal The 1st Viscount Montgomery of Alamein, better known as 'Monty', a senior-ranking military commander in World War II.
+Henry and Maud's children included the future Field Marshal Bernard Montgomery (Viscount Montgomery of Alamein), the British Army's most senior field commander during World War II.

 Farrar's son Reginald published his biography in 1902.
 Dean Farrar died on 22 March 1903 and was buried in the cloister of the Canterbury Cathedral.

 Farrar has a street named after him – Dean Farrar Street in Westminster, London.
 There is also a memorial to him at the church of St Margaret's, Westminster by the sculptor Nathaniel Hitch.